Your basket is currently empty!

 Non-drug strategies, on the other hand, encompass a variety of lifestyle adjustments.

-A balanced diet, regular , and sufficient sleep can all contribute to managing your symptoms.
+A balanced diet, regular exercise, and sufficient sleep can all contribute to managing your symptoms.

-Alternative therapies such as acupuncture, massage, and may also be beneficial.
+Alternative therapies such as acupuncture, massage, and yoga may also be beneficial.

 These approaches often work best when used in conjunction with traditional treatments.

-By keeping a record of your symptoms, you can identify triggers and patterns, enabling you to better control your condition.
+By recording your symptoms, you can identify triggers and patterns, enabling you to control your condition better.

 Nonetheless, the search for more effective, less invasive treatments continues – hence the interest in methylene blue.

-Let’s delve into the potential therapeutic uses of methylene blue for fibromyalgia, a topic that’s recently piqued the interest of the medical community.
+Let’s delve into the potential therapeutic use of methylene blue for fibromyalgia, a topic that’s recently piqued the interest of the medical community.

 In context, here are some key points: